hmcts/sscs-cor-frontend/README.md

 Analytics are tracking using Google Tag Manager (GTM) and Google Analytics (GA), all managed under the SSCS account.

 * one GTM code is used across all environments and Tag Manager is configured to track page view events using different GA settings per environment
-* page views with AAT type hostnames eg. sscs-cor-frontend-aat-staging.service.core-compute-aat.internal are sent to one GA account
+* page views with AAT type hostnames eg. sscs-mya-frontend-aat-staging.service.core-compute-aat.internal are sent to one GA account
 * page views with PROD hostnames are sent to another
 * prod hostnames are configured but will need amending when domains have been decided